dfandrich/rmtools/README.md

 This program checks release-monitoring.org for updates versions of one or more packages.
 The package names given to check are the ones used by the specified distribution, which isn't necessarily the same as the upstream project.
+They are only used to find the correct release-monitoring.org ID, since names are much easier to work with than arbitrary numbers.

 Create a file `$HOME/.config/rmcheck.yaml` that contains the list of packages to check.
 The format looks like: